Things to do in Dumfries Scotland exploring a literary heritage

 Dumfries and the wider region hosts a number of great cultural festivals across the year.
 If you are an art fan, plan your visit to coincide with the Spring Fling.
 Every spring there is a region-wide art festival of open studios.
 Kirkcudbright hosts Summer Festivities which include the Floodlit Tatoo.
 Late summer sees the exciting Nith Raid in Dumfries.
 The festival celebrates the river and includes a race on the last high tide of summer.

-Things to do in Dumfries Scotland exploring a literary heritage
+Best things to do in Dumfries and Galloway Scotland

 Wigtown Book Festival